 - whether the design of Skyworks Solutions Inc.'s (the "Company") due diligence framework as set forth in section 1.
-Design of the Conflict Minerals Program of the Conflict Minerals Report for the calendar year ending December 31, 2015, is in conformity, in all material respects, with the criteria set forth in the Organisation of Economic Co-Operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Second Edition 2013 ("OECD Due Diligence Guidance"), and - whether the Company's description of the due diligence measures it performed, as set forth in section 2.
-Due Diligence Measures Taken in 2015 Reporting Period of the Conflict Minerals Report, is consistent, in all material respects, with the due diligence process that the Company undertook.
+Design of the Conflict Minerals Program of the Conflict Minerals Report for the calendar year ended December 31, 2016 (the "Conflict Minerals Report"), is in conformity, in all material respects, with the criteria set forth in the Organisation of Economic Co-Operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition 2016 (the "OECD Due Diligence Guidance"), and - whether the Company's description of the due diligence measures it performed, as set forth in section 2.
+Due Diligence Measures Taken in 2016 Reporting Period of the Conflict Minerals Report, is consistent, in all material respects, with the due diligence process that the Company undertook.